 Use Only the Upper Bound

-This tends to be most appropriate if there's a chance of confusion between an estaimte and a commitment (see below).
+This tends to be most appropriate if there's a chance of confusion between an estimate and a commitment (see below).
 This tends to skew people's perception to be significantly longer.

 Give Up